ddepu11t/project-management-graphql/README.md

 ## Introduction

-### A full stack MERN stack app, created to learn graphql(quries, mutations, cache,refetch).
+#### A full stack MERN stack app, created to learn graphql(quries, mutations, cache,refetch).
+I have used `vite` to create react app. and it is deployed on `Railway app`.

 ## Demo